chadjvw/blog/src/pages/11-11-2018---reducing-ebs-volume-cost/index.md

 moved the majority of our internal development servers to AWS EC2.
 This has given us new levels of capability and flexibility and the monetary costs that comes with it.

-When we first started out on our move to the cloud we decided to crate a simple CLI app for users.
+When we first started out on our move to the cloud we decided to create a simple CLI app for users.
 This app talks to a server that performs all the AWS API calls and tracks instance state and metadata.
 In the beginning we focused on the
 basics: create, stop, start and terminate.
 This gave us good fundamental knowledge about how AWS and EC2 worked.
 We also added an automatic shutdown of any instance that was online at 7 PM to keep initial costs under control.

 As usage of our service grew we started analyzing what the majority of our cost was going to.
-Turns out that over 70% of our cost was due to [EBS volume](https://aws.amazon.com/ebs/features/) storage/space.
-This is because of two main
+Turns out that over 70% of our cost was due to [EBS volume](https://aws.amazon.com/ebs/features/) space.
+This is because of two main reasons:
-reasons:

 1. Databases running on EC2 needed anywhere form 30 to 900 GB of volume space
-2. Users create a new database, use it once and never clean it up
+2. Users create a new database, use it once and let it sit around offline for months

 To begin reducing our EBS usage we decided to snapshot each database as it was shutdown.
 Because we would be deleting and creating volumes whatever we did needed to be robust.
 We considered writing our own implementation but discovered an